-Have you ever had a hard time getting used to a sustainable product?
-After using, for example, a solid shampoo, have you thrown in the towel and gone back to packaged products?
+Have you ever struggled to get used to a sustainable product?
+After using, say, solid shampoo, have you thrown in the towel and gone back to packaged products?
 Does the idea of using a wooden toothbrush seem strange to you?

-These questions and many more arise when you want to make the move to a more sustainable lifestyle.
-The truth is that some products require some time to adapt to them.
-Sometimes, the difference in use, texture or smell, for example, of a conventional item is far from one that is ecological or made with natural raw materials and it can take a little time to get used to it.
+These questions, and many more, arise when you want to take the step toward a more sustainable lifestyle.
+The truth is that some products require some getting used to.
+Sometimes, the difference in use, texture, or smell, for example, of a conventional product is far from that of an eco-friendly product or one made with natural raw materials, and it can take some getting used to.

-With this post we want to help you, on the one hand, to shorten these periods .
-We will give you some key points to keep in mind to get used to certain sustainable products in less time.
-On the other hand, we will invite you to be patient .
-In some cases, you have to give your body the chance to get used to the product.
-In these cases, we will give you time frames so that you know if it is still worth waiting or if it is time to try something else because, truly, that product is not for you.
+With this post, we want to help you, on the one hand, shorten those timeframes .
+We'll give you some key points to keep in mind to help you get used to certain sustainable products faster.
+On the other hand, we'll encourage you to be patient .
+In some cases, you have to give your body a chance to adjust to the product.
+In these cases, we'll give you timeframes so you know if it's still worth waiting or if it's time to try something else because, truly, that product isn't for you.

 CLEANING PRODUCTS

 We know that switching to non-toxic cleaning products can be a challenge.
-We found two main reasons:
+We found two key reasons:

-We've been fooled!
-The marketing of 20th century household products convinced us that the more foam, the better it cleans.
-And that's not true , not at all.
-You just need some time to adapt and you'll see that what we say is true.
-In my specific case, I can tell you that it took me a while to get around to trying bar soap for dishes and now I don't want to use anything else.
-We have two options at Alma Eko, Marseille soap and Zorro d'Avi soap.
-I couldn't say which one I like best.
-They don't create as much foam as conventional liquid soaps, but, honestly, they clean better and have a brutal degreasing power.
-They surprised me a lot.
-Even so, if this foam thing is something you find difficult to adapt to, we suggest you use Marseille soap, which is the one that creates the most foam.
-In addition, it is very cheap and long-lasting.
+They tricked us!
+20th-century household product marketing convinced us that the more foam, the better the clean.
+And that's not true at all.
+You just need some time to adapt, and you'll see that what we say is true.
+In my specific case, I can tell you that it took me a while to get the courage to try bar soap for dishes, and now I don't want to use anything else.
+We have two options at Alma Eko: Marseille soap and Zorro d'Avi soap.
+I couldn't say which one I like more.
+They don't foam as much as conventional liquid soaps, but, honestly, they clean better and have incredible degreasing power.
+They really surprised me.
+Still, if foaming is something you have a hard time getting used to, we suggest using Marseille soap, which creates the most foam.
+It's also very cheap and long-lasting.

 2. The smell may be less attractive

-Natural cleaning products are usually odorless.
-If you are used to conventional ones, which have many added perfumes, the change is quite big.
+Natural cleaning products generally have no scent.
+If you're used to conventional products, which contain many added perfumes, it's a big change.
 Personally, I don't mind this.
-I even appreciate it, because I don't tolerate strong smells very well.
-But, if you want your cleaning products to have a scent, essential oils are your great allies .
-In addition, some have cleaning, bactericidal, antifungal, etc. properties , which will help even more in household chores.
+I even appreciate it, because I don't tolerate strong odors very well.
+But if you want your cleaning products to have a scent, essential oils are your greatest allies .
+Plus, some have cleansing, bactericidal, antifungal, and other properties , which will help even more with household chores.
 Oils also have the advantage that you can choose the scent you like best .

-As for scouring pads and, above all, scrubbing brushes , they are handled differently.
-They are generally stiffer.
-You will need some time to get used to them, but once you have, there is no turning back because they are super effective.
-In addition, our online store has many different options, also very affordable, so you can try the one you think will best suit you and try other options, if you feel like it, over time.
+When it comes to scouring pads and, especially, scrubbing brushes , they're handled differently.
+They're generally stiffer.
+It'll take some time to get used to them, but once you do, there's no going back because they're super effective.
+Plus, our online store has many different, and very affordable, options, so you can try the one you think will work best for you right away and try other options over time if you like.

 One last very important aspect: take good care of your products .
-Soap, scrubbers and brushes should all air dry .
-Keep in mind that they are made from noble raw materials, without preservatives or treatments.
+Soap, scrubbers, and brushes should all be air-dried .
+Keep in mind that they're made with high-quality raw materials, without preservatives or treatments.
 Proper drying is essential to increase their durability.
 A soap dish with drainage is essential.

 TOOTHPASTE AND TOOTHBRUSHES